Last updated: April 17, 2026 · By Israel Akhabue, AI Realent · Verified against 2026 Abuja rental market data

 Find Your Next Rental in Abuja

-Now that you know what rent costs across Abuja’s different areas, the next step is to find a property that matches your budget and lifestyle.
-Browse our verified houses for rent in Abuja — filter by location, price, and property type to see what is available right now.
+Now that you know exactly what rent costs across Abuja’s 14 areas, the next step is finding a property that fits your budget and lifestyle.
+Browse verified houses for rent in Abuja on AI Realent, or talk to an AI Realent agent — we know Abuja’s rental market inside out and can find you options before they are publicly listed.